Why Utah Residents Should Go Solar Before Nov. 15, 2017

 Measuring every 15 minutes (netting every 15 minutes) means consumers will export more energy onto the grid.
 But everything they can produce on-site they can use.
-California has a similar net metering model at 1-hour netting.
+California has a similar net metering model at one hour netting.

-You still get a 1:1 credit on the energy you use, but the 15-minute interval net metering dynamic in Utah means the power company is taking the energy and electricity you’re not using that very second and pushing it back to the grid, essentially exporting more energy to the grid, and at a reduced rate.
+You still get a 1:1 credit on the energy you use, but the 15 minute interval net metering dynamic in Utah means the power company is taking the energy and electricity you’re not using that very second and pushing it back to the grid, essentially exporting more energy to the grid, and at a reduced rate to boot.

 Essentially, more frequent netting equals more exporting of energy back to the grid, and this slightly compounds the reduction in long-term savings one can get after the net metering changes take effect on November 15.